DonaldKellett/GenFibDrive/README.md

 # GenFibDrive

-A simple PSDrive using SHiPS for generating Fibonacci sequences of the nth order
+A simple PSDrive using SHiPS for generating Fibonacci sequences of the nth order, for illustration purposes only